-(a) make a note, whether annexed to the personal data or elsewhere-(i) of the matters in respect of which the expression of opinion is considered by the requestor to be inaccurate, incomplete, misleading or not up-todate; and (ii) in such a way that the personal data cannot be used by any person without the note being drawn to the attention of and being available for inspection by that person; and (b) attach a copy of the note to the notice referred to in subsection (1) which relates to the data correction request.
-(3) In this section, "expression of opinion" includes an assertion of fact which is unverifiable or in all circumstances of the case is not practicable to verify Withdrawal of consent to process A data user who contravenes subsection (2) commits an offense and shall, on personal data conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one (1) year or to both.
-(1) A data subject may by notice in writing withdraw his consent to the processing of personal data in respect of which he is the data subject.
-(2) The data user shall, upon receiving the notice under subsection (1), cease the processing of the personal data.
-Processing of sensitive personal data not in accordance with the Personal Data Protection Act 2010 exceeding two (2) years or to both.
-Failure to comply with Commissioner's direction to comply
+- (a) make a note, whether annexed to the personal data or elsewhere-(i) of the matters in respect of which the expression of opinion is considered by the requestor to be inaccurate, incomplete, misleading or not up-todate; and (ii) in such a way that the personal data cannot be used by any person without the note being drawn to the attention of and being available for inspection by that person; and (b) attach a copy of the note to the notice referred to in subsection (1) which relates to the data correction request.
+(3) In this section, "expression of opinion" includes an assertion of fact which is unverifiable or in all circumstances of the case is not practicable to verify Withdrawal of consent to process personal data (1) A data subject may by notice in writing withdraw his consent to the processing of personal data in respect - A data user who contravenes subsection (2) commits an offense and shall, on conviction, be liable to a fine not exceeding MYR100,000 or to imprisonment for a term not exceeding one (1) year or to both. - of which he is the data subject.

+(2) The data user shall, upon receiving the notice under subsection (1), cease the processing of the personal data. - Processing of sensitive personal data not in accordance with the Personal Data Protection Act 2010 - S.42 Failure to comply with